 Can you overdose (OD) on Ambien?

 Yes.
 You can OD on Ambien.
 But it takes very high amounts of Ambien to overdose, making it difficult to take too much Ambien at once.
 So what can you do to protect yourself from an accidental Ambien overdose?
 And how much Ambien to OD?
 More here.
+Also, check out what you can expect when you have an Ambien (zolpidem) addiction or dependence problem and decide to seek help in our Zolpidem Addiction Treatment Programs and Help guide.
 Plus, we invite your questions about Ambien and overdose at the end.

 Can you overdose on Ambien?

 Yes, you can overdose on Ambien.
 However, it takes very high amounts of Ambien to be seriously dangerous.
 Since doctors normally only prescribe Ambien for very short periods of time (typically 7-10 days) it would be very difficult to obtain enough Ambien to die from an overdose.
 Plus, the length of time Ambien stays in the system is relatively short.
 However, even in normal doses, some people can react very badly to Ambien, so it’s important to be very careful when taking this medication.
 Ambien abuse also increases your risk of potential overdose.
 In fact, you’re much more likely to overdose on Ambien if you take it ways other than prescribed.
 This medication should only be taken swallowed as a whole pill, and only in the doses recommended by your doctor.